chimericdream/worldofpannotia.com/src/campaigns/resources/advanced-character-questions/index.md

 crumbTitles: [Campaigns, Resources]
 ---

-<div class="alert alert-block">I am rewording many of the qestions to use &quot;your character&quot; and related phrases instead of &quot;you&quot;.
+<div class="alert alert-info" role="alert">I am rewording many of the qestions to use &quot;your character&quot; and related phrases instead of &quot;you&quot;.
 Please excuse the strange grammar in places where I have not yet fixed a question.</div>

 #### Jump to:
  * [Introduction Questions](#intro)